osgeo-oceania/foss4g-sotm-oceania-2020/codeofconduct/index.md

 title: Code of conduct
 ---

-The [OSGeo Code of Conduct](https://www.osgeo.org/resources/osgeo-code-of-conduct/) This code of conduct governs how we behave in any OSGeo forum or event and whenever we will be judged by our actions.
+The [OSGeo Code of Conduct](https://www.osgeo.org/resources/osgeo-code-of-conduct/) governs how we behave in any OSGeo forum or event and whenever we will be judged by our actions.
 We expect it to be honored by everyone who participates in the OSGeo community formally or informally, or claims any affiliation with the OSGeo Foundation.

 ## Introduction